-Deaths From Gun Violence: How The U.S. Compares To The Rest Of The World
+Deaths From Gun Violence: How The U.S. Compares With The Rest Of The World

 Take countries with the top indicators of socioeconomic success — income per person and average education level, for instance.
 The United States ranks ninth in the world among them, bested only by the likes of Luxembourg, Denmark, Norway, the Netherlands, Iceland, Andorra, Canada and Finland.

 Those countries all also enjoy low rates of gun violence, but the U.S. has the 31st highest rate in the world: 3.85 deaths due to gun violence per 100,000 people in 2016.
-That was eight times higher than the rate in Canada, which had .48 deaths per 100,000 people — and 27 times higher than the one in Denmark, which had .14 deaths per 100,000.
+That was eight times as high as the rate in Canada, which had 0.48 deaths per 100,000 people — and 27 times higher than the one in Denmark, which had 0.14 deaths per 100,000.

 Prosperous Asian countries such as Singapore and Japan boast the absolute lowest rates, though the United Kingdom and Germany are in almost as good shape.

-Note: Editor's note: This story was originally published in October and has been republished with updates following the shooting Wednesday in Florida.